Prince of Persia: Warrior Within: Writing and art design

 The script was written by Corey May and Dooma Wendschuh of Sekretagent Productions.
 They were brought on board when they approached Ubisoft about adapting one of their other video game series for television, working with the production team to incorporate the narrative into the gameplay.
 Hiring professional scriptwriters was part of the team's effort to make the Prince and the overall narrative feel more realistic.
 They described the story's theme as showing that anything could be possible when enough effort was given, shown through the Prince attempting to achieve the impossible and change his fate.
 The story was meant to be relatable to players, with the Prince being shown as frightened and desperate due to the Dahaka's pursuit.
 The female characters were written to initially appear as stereotypes, such as Kaileena being a damsel-in-distress, then subvert player expectations later in the story.
 Developing enemy personalities was the motivation behind including dialogue between the Prince and his enemies.
 The original game's style of narration by a character was dropped for Warrior Within, with Mallat later feeling "something was lost" from the presentation because of this.
+Lead designer Kevin Guillemette likened the progression of the Prince's story to The Sands of Time being him as a teenager coming of age, while Warrior Within was his entrance into adulthood, breaking "the playful mood that you had as a teenager" given "you're affected by your past experiences, and all the events that you lived through."
+Jean-Christophe Guyot, who was promoted to director after working on the level design of The Sands of Time, said a core idea was to "play a little bit more with the paradox" brought in by the Prince's manipulation of time.